deckhouse/yandex-csi-driver/README.md

 **Requirements:**

 * `--allow-privileged` flag must be set to true for both the API server and the kubelet
-* `--feature-gates=VolumeSnapshotDataSource=true,KubeletPluginsWatcher=true,CSINodeInfo=true,CSIDriverRegistry=true` feature gate flags must be set to true for both the API server and the kubelet
+* `--feature-gates=VolumeSnapshotDataSource=true,CSINodeInfo=true,CSIDriverRegistry=true` feature gate flags must be set to true for both the API server and the kubelet
 * Mount Propagation needs to be enabled.
 If you use Docker, the Docker daemon of the cluster nodes must allow shared mounts.

 ### Installing driver